 Wintertime Pet Hazards

 Exposure to the winter’s dry, cold air, snow, and ice can cause problems for your dog resulting in dry, flaky skin and chapped paws.
-Different threats and hazards can put our pets at risk during the wintertime season including dangerous chemicals from ice-melting agents that can be licked from your pet’s paws.
+Different threats and hazards can put our pets at risk during the wintertime season, including dangerous chemicals from ice-melting agents that can be licked from your pet’s paws.
 With preparation and Proper Care, steps can be taken to make sure your pet is safe during this time of year.

-Although we admire our pet’s fur coats for its aesthetic beauty and seemingly warm compilation, this plush fur is not the perfect form of insulation, especially during the wintertime.
+Although we admire our pet’s fur coats for its aesthetic beauty, and seemingly warm compilation, this plush fur is not the perfect form of insulation, especially during the wintertime.
 Extreme weather events can trigger hypothermia, especially in short coated or hairless breeds or when a pet’s coat gets wet.
 In particular, your pet’s nose, toes, and ears are more susceptible to hypothermia.
-It is important to keep your home humidified during this time of year and use a towel to dry off your pet after a walk.
-You should remove any snow and excess moisture that has accumulated on his footpads.
+It is important to keep your home humidified during this time of year, and use a towel to dry off your pet after a walk.
+You should remove any snow and excess moisture that has accumulated on his or her footpads.

 De-icers are used to prevent freezing on sidewalks, however they pose another hazard to pets.
 The chemical agents from these salts can cause electrolyte imbalances if ingested.
-They also can cause damage to their paws.
-Make sure to walk your pet in areas away from the ice and avoid areas where your pet may break through ice they are walking on top of.
+These also can cause damage to their paws.
+Make sure to walk your pet in areas away from the ice and avoid areas where your pet may break through ice which they are walking on top of.

-While the wintertime brings holiday fun, sledding and hot cocoa with it can also bring dangerous hazards to your pets.
+While the wintertime brings holiday fun, sledding, and hot cocoa with it can also bring dangerous hazards to your pets.
 Using caution during inclement weather and extreme temperatures can help keep your pet safe during this time of year.